 That is the brief story of the deaths in my family (aside from my son).
-Three of them are now living in the USA while my other sister lives in Manila.
+Three of them are now living outside the Philippines while my other sister lives in Manila.
 During the past years, reunions centered upon the burying of the dead or dying.
 Does it have to be so?
 For me, I needed to be with my siblings because they are all I have left of my childhood, where I learned the gift of laughter, music, and service to community.

-When all of these deaths fell upon my family some priest suggested the “Healing of the Family Tree” and gave me a prayer.
+When all of these deaths fell upon my family some priest suggested the ““Healing of the Family Tree” and gave me a prayer.
 Each night, I was to recite this prayer hoping in the belief that the curse of family deaths would end.
 I didn’t believe in it.
 Instead, healing should begin in each one of us.

 We heal our family trees primarily by changing ourselves to be better persons, even much better than our ancestors could ever be.
 We heal our family trees by taking care of our health so our predisposition to certain genetic diseases will be curtailed.
 We heal our family trees by receiving a new nature through total commitment to God .
 Secondly, we heal our family trees by repentance and healing.
 The change starts in us.
 Healing starts in us.
 It was time to stop looking back at the past and move forward now.